- Course: BSc Sport and Exercise Sciences

 The university is also on a singular campus close to the city, the Edge gym facilities were very impressive and the staff were very helpful and made the application process easy.

 What do you enjoy about your course?

-I enjoyed the laboratory sessions the most.
-The lab sessions were challenging and really get you thinking.
-You use high quality equipment to capture different types of data.
-In the biomechanics lab, we had access to thousands of pounds worth of equipment ranging from high motion 3D cameras to force platforms.
+I enjoyed the practical lab sessions the most and I got the chance to use high-quality equipment to capture different types of data, such as in the biomechanics lab, we had access to state-of-the-art equipment ranging from high motion 3D cameras to force platforms.

-What are your ambitions for the future?
-Do you have specific career plans?
+What are your career ambitions for the future?